 Only Risk Services has authority to reduce or waive the insurance requirements in contracts.

-Requests to reduce or waive insurance requirements should be sent to Risk Services at least TWO WEEKS BEFORE the contract-related work commences.
-When deciding whether to reduce or waive insurance, we look primarily at the nature of the activity.
-We do NOT consider the size of the contract; small contracts can lead to big liabilities!
+Requests to reduce or waive insurance requirements must be accompanied by a detailed scope of work and should be sent to Risk Services AT LEAST TWO WEEKS BEFORE the work commences.
+When deciding whether to reduce or waive insurance, Risk Services looks primarily at the nature of the activity.
+We do NOT consider the size of the contract; small contracts can lead to big liabilities.
+Nor does it matter if the work is being done off-campus; contracts can lead to big liabilities no matter where they are performed.

 Risk Services does not reduce or waive insurance requirements after-the-fact.
 By failing to obtain the insurance coverage required by University policy, the contract signer has put the University at risk, and claims or lawsuits related to the contract may be filed up to three years beyond completion of the work.